-I intend to do my best to continue to provide help and support throughout this period of transition (and beyond) to whoever needs it, and to apply appropriate measures to ensure your safety so far as possible.
+I intend to do my best to continue to provide help and support throughout this period of transition and beyond to whoever needs it; and to apply appropriate measures to ensure your safety (i.e. the safety of everyone visiting the clinic) so far as possible.

 Please contact the clinic or myself, cancel any appointments, and not re-book until you have been symptom-free and away from contact with people who are infected for at least ten (10) days if you :

 Similarly, if any of the above applied to me, I will cancel all appointments until I have been clear of symptoms for at least 7 days, and will have to inform any patients who I have seen over the previous ten days.
 I will also have to contact you if anyone on my patient list over the previous 21 days is on a Test-and-Trace list.